eavm512/ME396P-F2022-G03/ReadMe.md

 * A bill of materials, including where to potentially acquire components

 ## Standards
-* contains files we shared among ourselves to help work together detailingn what modules would hand off what data formats to each other.
+* contains files we shared among ourselves to help work together detailing what modules would hand off what data formats to each other.

 ## Video and demo of hardware working
 * Contains historical files and files of the final hardware product working so graders and observers can appreciate the hardware aspect of the project even if they only run in emulation mode